Future Scenarios Program

 The things you don’t know WILL hurt you!

-The pandemic – and other disruptions – affect us all in different ways, but the one thing that’s certain is we’re facing more uncertainty.
+Change and disruption affect us all in different ways, and the only certainty is we’re facing more uncertainty.

 And uncertainty changes everything.
 Some people become paralysed by fear, others cross their fingers and hope for the best, and others march on with a false sense of security.
 But the best people, leaders, teams, and organisations roll up their sleeves and take action.

 The solution is not to give up planning for the future.
-It’s about better understanding of the future, being more flexible with planning, and staying alert to change.
+It’s about better understanding of the future, being more flexible with planning, and engaging your people on the journey.

 You don’t know exactly what the future holds (nobody does), so you aim for flexibility rather than accuracy.
 You imagine multiple futures, assess their plausibility, and keep your options open.